 1-Week Self-Drive Tour of South Iceland and the Golden Circle: This weeklong journey pairs iconic stops with lesser-known gems.
 Experience the magic of secret canyons, geothermal springs, and sweeping coastal roads at your own pace.

-Guided tours are ideal if you want everything handled for you.
+Guided multi-day tours in Iceland are ideal if you want everything handled for you.
 They include transportation, a professional guide, accommodations, and a fully pre-planned itinerary, so you can enjoy Iceland without worrying about logistics.
-Choose from these top selections:
+These are some of the most popular options for April, as they offer an easy way to see many of the highlights of Iceland:

 -